 If you’re a young guy, then either you or your friend (or both of you) have at least one pair of boat shoes.
-That’s because the best boat shoes are stylish, easy to slip on and easy to dress up or down depending on whatever you’re doing.
+That’s because the best boat shoes are stylish, easy to dress up or down depending on whatever you’re doing and make some of the best men’s slip-on shoes.
 Not to mention, even the cheap ones tend to be made of durable materials like leather with rubber soles, so they’ll take care of you as long as you take care of them.

 If you’re new to the boat shoe train, it can be hard to know where to begin.
 Yeah, you’ve probably heard of Sperry, but everybody has Sperrys and there are so many great boat shoes out there besides them.

 That’s where we can help.
 We’ve gathered some of the best boat shoes online here in one list.
 We’re familiar with and have owned shoes from all of these brands and they will all deliver the stylish boat shoe you’re looking for with their own twists on the classic style.

 Ready to get started?
 Check out some of the best boat shoes below.
 They’re versatile enough for the office or a date, but they’re casual enough to wear on weekends in the city or at the boardwalk, so no matter which boat shoe you go with, you’re going to be choosing a winner.

 The Best Sperry Boat Shoes

 We’re sorry to have to lead with Sperry and it may be the stereotypical shoe of New England prep wear, but when you think of boat shoes, you think of Sperry.
 That’s because Sperry practically single-handedly ignited the boat shoe trend through its high quality and variety of stylish boat shoes.
 And to be fair, Paul Sperry invented the world’s first boat shoe in 1935 to prevent slipping on deck.
 That’s why we couldn’t talk about the best boat shoes without throwing at least one pair of Sperrys your way.